DarlingtonAlban/Darlington_Portfolio/README.md

 EDA involve exploring the HR data to answer key questions, such as:

-- Which department has the most employees?
-- What is the number of candidates recruited each year?
-- What is the number of employees according to their marital status?
+- What is the company sales over the years?
+- Which of the company's product sold the most?
+- Which segment of the company made more sales?
-- What is the ratings of the employee according to their perfomance score?
+- What is the best performing month of sales for the company?
+- Which region came out top in terms of sales?
-- Which gender has the most employeed
+- Which mode of shipment realized the most sales?
-- Which state has the most employees?
+- Which state is the best performing state in terms of sales?

 ### Data Analysis